leamsreypich/2048_PythonFinalProject_CSA/README.md

 # 2048_PythonFinalProject_CSA
 ---
+## Instruction on how to run the code application :

 ---

-## Project Issue / Problem to Be Solved
+## Project Issue

-The goal of this project is to implement a 2048 game with a persistent high score system.
-The game needs to store the highest score a player achieves and provide functionality for playing the game with smooth animations and responsive design.
-The challenge is to ensure that the game mechanics, including tile movements, merges, and game-over detection, function correctly, while integrating a backend database to save and retrieve high scores.
+This project aims to recreate the popular "2048" game with an interactive interface, scoring mechanism, and custom features like animations and sound effects.
+The game needs to store the highest score of a player and provide functionality for playing the game with smooth animations and responsive design.
+The challenge is to ensure that the game mechanics, including tile movements, merges, and game-over detection, function correctly, while including a database to save and retrieve the highest score of the player.

 ---

-## Current Progress (PDLC: Problem Analysis, Design, etc.)
+## Current Progress

 ### Problem Analysis:
-- Identified the need for a game that tracks the highest score over multiple sessions.
-- Needed to optimize the tile merging mechanics and add smooth animations for a better user experience.
+- Understanding the mechanics of the original 2048 game.
+- Identifying requirements like grid size, tile mechanics, and scoring, etc.

 ### Design:
 - Designed a 4x4 grid to represent the game board.
-- Decided on the use of arrow keys to control tile movements.
-- Database schema for storing the highest score was planned.
+- Designed a GUI using Pygame with animations and color-coded tiles.

 ### Implementation:
-- Developed the basic game logic (tile movement, merging, game-over conditions).
+- Core game logic: Tile movement, tile merging, random tile generation, game-over conditions .
-- Implemented front-end (HTML/CSS) for displaying the game and handling user input.
+- User interface: Start screen, game screen, and game-over screen.
+- Sound effects and music integration.
-- Built the back-end (using a simple database) to store the highest score.
+- Built a simple database to store and retrieve the highest score of the player.

+### Testing:
+- Functional testing of tile movement and scoring.
+- Validated database interactions for high scores.

+### Future Steps:
+- Optimization of game mechanics.
+- Adding advanced animations and additional modes/levels for the game.
+- Implementing a more advanced database that allows players to input their usernames and compete with each other.

 ---

 ## Project Functions / Features

+### Core Features:
+- Move tiles in all four directions (Up, Down, Left, Right).
+- Merge tiles with the same value to create higher numbers.
+- Random tile generation with values 2 or 4.
+- Game-over detection based on tile positions.

+### Additional Features:
-- **Save Data**: The game stores the highest score achieved in a database.
+- Save the highest score in a local database.
-- **Search**: The game can retrieve the highest score from the database.
-- **Delete**: The user can reset the game and remove the current high score.
-- **Update**: The game updates the highest score whenever a new record is achieved.
-- **Tile Movement and Merging**: Tiles move smoothly in any direction (left, right, up, down), merging when necessary.
-- **Game Over**: The game detects when no further moves or merges are possible, triggering a game-over state.
+- Display "Game Over" and retry option.
+- Animated start screen and loading effects.
+- Background music and sound effects.

 ---

-## Expected Number of Pages
+## Expected Pages

-1. **Home Page**: The main game interface where the player can play the game.
-2. **Game Over Page**: A page that displays the final score and asks the player to start a new game or view the high score.
-3. **High Score Page**: A page displaying the highest score stored in the database.
+1.**Home Page**: Start screen with "Start" button.
+2.**Game Screen**: Main 2048 grid and gameplay.
+3.**Game Over Screen**: Displays current and highest scores with a retry button.

 ---

 ## Database Applied
 The project uses a simple database to store the highest score.
-The database consists of the following:

-- **Players Table**:
-  - `player_id` (VARCHAR): A unique identifier for the player.
+- Type: SQLite (local database).
-  - `highest_score` (INT): The highest score achieved by the player.
+- High Scores Table: Stores the highest score for the player.

-The game retrieves and updates the highest score from this table whenever the player finishes a game.
+- Records: Tracks the maximum tile value that the player had reached.

 ---